-The Mediterranean diet is not specifically aimed at weight loss, but to improve the quality of life .
+The Mediterranean diet is not specifically aimed at weight loss but at improving the quality of life.

-However, weight loss ends up being a natural consequence of any person who embraces a healthy diet.
+However, weight loss is a natural consequence of any person who embraces a healthy diet.

 How is the Mediterranean Diet?

-This diet is based on the habits of people living on the coast of the Mediterranean Sea .
-They have very low rates of cardiovascular diseases, cancer, obesity and other ills, this surprises physicians, and given the results in the studies aroused interest in the lifestyle of the people of that region.
+This diet is based on the habits of people living on the coast of the Mediterranean Sea.
+They have meager rates of cardiovascular diseases, cancer, obesity, and other ills; this surprises physicians and, given the results of the studies, aroused interest in the lifestyle of the people of that region.

-Many of the ingredients contain significant amounts of fat, such as olive oil, fish oil and legumes.
-However, the fat is of a very high importance, since it helps in the proper functioning of the body .
+Many ingredients contain significant amounts of fat, such as olive oil, fish oil, and legumes.
+However, fat is of very high importance since it helps in the proper functioning of the body.

-Wine is important and essential in the diet of the Mediterranean coast, since it contains resveratrol, a powerful antioxidant that helps fight free radicals, promotes rejuvenation, improves heart health and even accelerates the burning of calories.
+Wine is essential and essential in the diet of the Mediterranean coast since it contains resveratrol, a powerful antioxidant that helps fight free radicals, promotes rejuvenation, improves heart health, and even accelerates the burning of calories.
 One cup should be consumed per day, along with lunch or dinner.
 Remember that excess in alcoholic beverages is harmful to health.

-Another characteristic of the Mediterranean diet is the incorporation of moderate physical exercise on a daily basis, which contributes to good health in all people who do it.
+Another characteristic of the Mediterranean diet is incorporating moderate physical exercise daily, which contributes to good health in all people who do it.

-- Weight loss, with diet, you can lose an average of 5 kg per month in a healthy way.
+- Weight loss, with diet, you can lose an average of 5 kg per month healthily.

-- Brings health to the heart, with less risk of heart attack.
+- Brings health to the heart, with less risk of a heart attack.

 - Low level of cholesterol in the blood.